Money Games

 Most people get into crypto for the money.
-Either to get rich, or as a protest against the current system.
+Either to get rich, or as a protest.

-But a new technology opens a new path.
-Many people have already had a taste of being early on some new coin or token or NFT.
+Many have already had a taste of being early on some new coin or token or NFT.
 Or creating a platform, a community, a piece of art that both lives in an alternate system and is worth real, tangible, freedom-giving money.
 This temporary glitch in the Matrix has appeared to more and more people who never expected to see it.
-Normal people, poor people, have not only seen the freedom that lies on the other side, they’ve also seen the current game for what is really is.
+Normal people, poor people, have not only seen what lies on the other side, they’ve also seen the current game for what is really is.

 Money is useful.
-It’s an easy way to compare different things.
+It’s an easy way to compare things.
 You can go to any market in the world and get yourself a meal if you and the seller agree on the price.
-Money helps people who wouldn’t normally trust each or have any way of communicating share an understanding of what is valuable.
-This can be done with trade, barter, or debt, but money makes the transaction smoother because no other relationship or shared understanding is needed.
+Money helps people who have no reason to trust each other or have no other way of communicating share an understanding of what is valuable.
+This can be done with trade, barter, or debt, but money makes it more universal because no other shared understanding is needed.
 It’s a common language and just like language, it’s largely arbitrary.
 Also, like language, it has profound effects on how we see and behave in the world.

 The current money game has legitimate qualities.
 It created an environment for order, stability, and prosperity after the chaos of World War II.
 Games of politics, money, and even sports give humans an outlet for war.
-Competing over made-up points releases the tension that can build up when different tribes of apes come into conflict with each other.
+Competing over made-up points releases the tension that builds up when different tribes of apes live next to each other.
 If a game is simply an interaction between two or more players, then the most brutal game is war.
 There needs to be no shared understanding or agreement in war.
 The only objective is to take.
-Take resources and take lives by inflicting damage and suffering on your opponents.
+Take resources and take lives, inflict suffering on your opponents.
 War is the game with the highest stakes.
 And money can act as a hedge against violence.

 But this usefulness is not permanent.
-If this system starts to cause more pain than it prevents.
-If this system starts to require more and more violence in order to be maintained, then we owe it to ourselves and our children to try something else.
+If the system starts to cause more pain and destruction than it prevents.
+If this system requires more and more violence in order to be maintained, then we owe it to ourselves and our children to try something else.

 Money is a story we all have to agree on.
 And for most of us, this story is no longer working.
-We have a new machine that lets us agree on new stories including what counts as money.
+We have a new machine that lets us agree on new stories.
 This machine uses a type of math that was once classified as a munition, a weapon.
-This math was a threat to national security and put under strict export control so it couldn’t fall into enemy hands.
-This math, cryptography, serves as the backbone of cryptocurrencies like Bitcoin and Ethereum.
+It threatened national security and was restricted from falling into enemy hands.
+This math – cryptography – serves as the backbone of cryptocurrencies like Bitcoin and Ethereum.
 And this is the structure we are using to change the story of money.

-Humans have used many types of money over the years.
-We’ve played many different versions of the money game.
+Humans have used many types of money.
+We’ve played many versions of the money game.
 Do you believe we’ve discovered the perfect one?
 The only one?

 Subscribe to Ethereum Papers